Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 The ``__init__.py`` file contains :meth:`pyramid.config.Configurator.add_view` calls which serve to map routes via :term:`url dispatch` to views.
-First, we’ll get rid of the existing route created by the template using the name ``home``.
+First, we’ll get rid of the existing route created by the template using the name ``'home'``.
 It’s only an example and isn’t relevant to our application.

 We then need to add four calls to ``add_route``.
 Note that the *ordering* of